sourcegraph/sourcegraph-public-snapshot/doc/code_search/reference/structural.md

 Here we didn't have to do any special thinking about matching contents that spread over multiple lines.
 The `...` syntax by default matches across newlines.
 Structural search supports various balanced syntax like `()`, `[]`, and `{}` in a language-aware way.
-This allows to match large, logical blocks or expressions without the limitations of typical line-based regular expression patterns.
+This allows it to match large, logical blocks or expressions without the limitations of typical line-based regular expression patterns.

 ## Syntax reference